Fondue

 5.

-Serve at once, placing the pot over a fondue burner, gas ring, or another low-heat source.
-Stir while dipping.
+Serve immediately, keeping the fondue warm over a fondue burner, gas ring, or another low-heat source.
+Stir as you dip to keep everything smooth.

 6.